 To complete the final mission, you have to travel along a familiar route up to Solano's base.
 His army is crumbling, and they have almost all fallen back in a last ditch maneuver to save their leader.
 He is preparing to leave the country though, and allow his army to survive for themselves or surrender.
 The road to the bunker is massively protected, and there is a helicopter gunship floating overhead for much of the encounter unless it is destroyed or stolen.
 Upon reaching the base, you are given access to the MOAB: the Mother of All Bombs.
 Upon calling this beast in, the bunker will be ripped open, and is ripe for you to enter.

-Inside the bunker, Ramon rushes to his escape vehicle, which is a helicopter.
-Your mercenary follows him into the chopper, and rather than having a final shootout, you will be prompted with different button presses instead.
+Inside the bunker, Ramon rushes to his escape vehicle, a helicopter.
+Your mercenary follows him into the chopper, and attempts to subdue him via a series of quick time button presses.
 The pilot is shot dead during a struggle for Ramon's pistol, leaving the chopper preparing to take off without any control.
 As it writhes around in the air you must press the correct buttons to avoid Solano's attacks and counter with your own.
 However, before the chopper hits a wall and explodes you leap from it, leaving Ramon Solano to die in the explosion.

 Executive Operations (PMC)